 In this article, we'll understand the tax implications of the IRS on PayPal.

-PayPal Friends And Family
+PayPal Taxes Friends And Family

 PayPal Friends and Family (PPFF) was designed to be used as a way to transfer money between family members and friends.
 PayPal is used for payment by businesses or for business-related transactions, but PPFF allows a close network of people to send and receive funds for personal use.